LindseyIsaac/prework-study-guide/README.md

-# <PreWork Study Guide Webpage>
+#PreWork Study Guide Webpage

+##Description
-## This Prework Study Guide contains notes on HTML, CSS, Git, And JavaScript.
+This Prework Study Guide contains notes on HTML, CSS, Git, And JavaScript.
 It was created for the learning process of coding for students going through their coding Bootcamp Prework.

 - The motivation behind this project was to gain a better understanding of the how to of coding.